American Strategic Investment Co.

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-NYC currently has a P/E ratio of -1.03, whereas OPINL's P/E ratio is N/A. In terms of profitability, NYC's ROE is -0.31%, compared to OPINL's ROE of -0.23%.
-Regarding short-term risk, NYC is more volatile compared to OPINL.
-This indicates potentially higher risk in terms of short-term price fluctuations for NYC.Check OPINL's competition here
+NYC currently has a P/E ratio of -0.99, whereas OPINL's P/E ratio is N/A. In terms of profitability, NYC's ROE is -0.34%, compared to OPINL's ROE of -0.23%.
+Regarding short-term risk, NYC is less volatile compared to OPINL.
+This indicates potentially lower risk in terms of short-term price fluctuations for NYC.Check OPINL's competition here

 NYC plays a significant role within the Real Estate sector.
 Its performance reflects broader market trends and attracts considerable investor interest.